krollobrocket/cision-block/readme.txt

 == Changelog ==

-= 2.9.1
+= 2.9.2

-- Fix unique cache key depending on shortcode arguments.
-- Add WPML string translations.
+- Fix bug in widget were some settings never were saved.
-- Fix deprecation warning for PHP 8.1.
+- Add setting for attachment labels.